 - An award for the best lower-division undergraduate paper (a paper done for a 100- or 200- level course).

 - An award for the best upper-division undergraduate paper (a paper done in connection with a 300- or 400- level course).

 William Benton Parshall Prize

 Ms. Susan Parshall established The Parshall Prize in memory of her father, William Benton Parshall.
 The Parshall Prize is awarded each year for the outstanding undergraduate paper on women in politics.

 Robert H. Salisbury Prize

 The Salisbury Prize is in honor of our late Professor Emeritus Robert H. Salisbury.
-The prize is to be presented at the conclusion of the student's junior year and is awarded on the basis of a broad record of initiative, leadership and service both on and off campus.
+The prize is to be presented at the conclusion of the Political Science major's junior year and is awarded on the basis of a broad record of initiative, leadership and service both on and off campus.

 The Grossman-Alexander Prize is awarded each year to an outstanding graduating senior with an emphasis on American Politics.

 The selection of recipients of these awards is made by the Honors Committee each spring.
 Papers completed for the preceding spring and the preceding fall semesters are eligible for consideration.
 Papers are submitted for the competition by faculty members.